Malpelo Island Scuba Diving Expedition – Conservation & Adventure

 for more info:

-Please note that departure dates are weather dependent & subject to change.
-A limited number of spots available – 6 spots left
+Please note that departure dates are weather-dependent & subject to change.
+A limited number of spots are available – reserve your spot today.

-The amount is to be paid in parts – contact Andrea to get all the details and payment options.
+The amount is to be paid in 2 parts, as there is less than 1 month left: 4500USD deposit, and the remaining 399USD upon arrival – contact Andrea to get all the details & payment methods.

 For any questions: Feel free to contact our environmental scientist: Andrea on WhatsApp or at andrea@kooxadventures.com